 Which is hotter, Pepper X or the Dragon’s Breath?

-Both of these chilies are considered unstable, meaning the heat, flavor, and even looks can vary quite a bit.
-Only stable chilies can vie for the official title, so time will tell – many generations of growing – if either the Pepper X of the Dragon’s Breath can become stable enough to take the top spot.
+Only recently has the Pepper X been considered stable enough to be considered officially the hottest.
+The Dragon’s Breath is still considered unstable, meaning the heat, flavor, and even looks can vary quite a bit.
+Only stable chilies can vie for the official title, so time will tell if the Pepper X sees a challenge.

 –> Learn More: Meet The Hottest Peppers In The World

 But back to the difference between these two heat levels.
 Given that we are talking about millions of heat units and that both these peppers are exceptionally hot, is there that much of a difference?
-There is if you consider the fact that we’re talking about a little more than 500,000 SHU between the two.
+It may not seem like much (roughly 213,000 SHU separate them), but it’s the difference of one habanero pepper in terms of heat.
+That’s more heat on its own than most can handle.

 Which is more popular?

 Here, we compare these two chilies by search volume in the United States on Google.
 Which chili is searched most often?
-The Pepper X takes top marks here, being searched roughly 18,100 times monthly compared to the Dragon’s Breath pepper at roughly 12,000.
+The Pepper X takes top marks here, being searched roughly 22,500 times monthly compared to the Dragon’s Breath pepper at roughly 10,000.
 Both chilies are among the upper half of most searched chilies, but nowhere near the popularity of the most common chilies (like the jalapeño or the habanero.)
+Still, expect the Pepper X to explode in popularity with its hottest pepper title.

 How does each pepper taste?